telefonicaid/iotagent-node-lib/doc/api.md

 UPDATE.
 This have implications in the use of attributes with Context Providers, so this flag should be used with care.

-When running the agent using `appendMode=false`, if sending measures that are not included in the config group (as active measures), the IoT Agent should return a `422 Unprocessable Entity` code with the following message:
+When running the agent using `appendMode=false`, if sending measures that are not included in the config group (as active measures), the IoT Agent returns a `422 Unprocessable Entity` code with the following message:

 ```json
 {